 Master of Public Health (MPH): Learn how clinical practice and community wellness go hand in hand as you work toward leadership positions in government and public health organizations.

-Master of Healthcare Administration (MHA): This dual degree offers nurses a path to advancement to management roles in healthcare and educational settings.
+Master of Health care Administration (MHA): This dual degree offers nurses a path to advance to management roles in health care and educational settings.
 You’ll enjoy greater job flexibility as you choose between clinical or administrative roles.

 Expect to study full-time for two to three years to complete a joint master’s degree (longer for part-time students).
 You’ll typically have to apply to each program separately.

 At the doctoral level, nursing students have two main options, a Doctor of Nursing Practice (DNP) or a PhD in nursing.
 Both typically take three to five years to complete.